Code-Institute-Submissions/chrper80-Milestone-project1/README.md

 The portfolio carousel is just copy pasted from [Bootstrap](https://getbootstrap.com/docs/4.5/components/carousel/).
 They make really nice things!

+The fine folks at Google has provided the map i use to show the studio location

 My mentor [Excellence Ilesanmi](https://github.com/lon-io), has done a great job in helping me in a good way.
 The mentoring sessions has been really helpful!

 I would also like to thank the tutors for their patience with me.
 They are always helpful and all of them seem to have a great sense of humour!